Sheffield Interchange: History

 Sheffield Interchange was opened in 1936 as Pond Street bus station.
 Covered accommodation was built in 1956, replacing the collection of open-air bus stops.
 From 8 October 1960, the bus station ceased to share its accommodation with the Sheffield Tramway as the light rail network was closed.
 Work began on the reconstruction of the bus station in the early 1990s, and it was renamed Sheffield Interchange.
 A large section of the Interchange was demolished in the early 2000s, owing to under-use; this was subsequently redeveloped, and the area is now home to the Digital Campus.

 Present

-As well as containing 33 bus stands, Sheffield Interchange also has an information desk, public toilets and a WHSmith store within the Archway Centre, the main building.
+As well as containing 33 bus stands, Sheffield Interchange also has an information desk, public toilets, a cash machine, and a WHSmith store within the Archway Centre, the main building.
 There is also a coach passenger waiting area and a cafe next to the coach stands.
-The Interchange is integrated with the city's railway station by way of a signposted covered walkway between the two; it is a short walk from the city centre and the nearest Supertram stop (Fitzalan Square/Ponds Forge).
+The Interchange is integrated with the city's railway station by way of a signposted covered walkway between the two; it is a short walk from the city centre and the nearest Supertram stop (Fitzalan Square).

 Services

-As of May 2024, the stand allocation is:
+As of 2026, the stand allocation is: